 - a.
 Only Medicaid recipients who meet eligibility requirements and are living in a region with authorized Managed Care Plans are eligible to enroll and receive services from the Managed Care Plan. - b.
 Each recipient shall have a choice of Managed Care Plans and may select any authorized Managed Care Plan unless the Managed Care Plan is restricted by this Contract to a specific population that does not include the recipient. - c.
 The Agency or its enrollment broker shall be responsible for enrollment, including enrollment into the Managed Care Plan, disenrollment and outreach and education activities.
-The Agency will use an established algorithm to assign mandatory potential enrollees who do not select a Managed Care Plan during their thirty- (30) day choice period.
-The process may differ for MMA Managed Care Plans, LTC Managed Care Plans and Comprehensive LTC Managed Care Plans as required by 409.977, F.S. and s.
+The Agency will use an established algorithm to assign mandatory potential enrollees who do not select a Managed Care Plan during their choice period.
+The process may differ for MMA Managed Care Plans and Comprehensive LTC Managed Care Plans as required by 409.977, F.S. and s.
 409.984, F.S. and any other state law and federally approved State Plan amendments and/or waivers.
 The Managed Care Plan shall coordinate with the Agency and its enrollment broker as necessary for all enrollment and disenrollment functions. - d.
 The Agency or its agents will notify the Managed Care Plan of an enrollee's selection or assignment to the Managed Care Plan.
 The Agency or its enrollment broker will send written confirmation to enrollees of the chosen or assigned Managed Care Plan.
 Notice to the enrollee will be sent by surface mail.
-Notice to the Managed Care Plan will be by file transfer. - e.
+Notice to the Managed Care Plan will be by file transfer.
+Enrollment in the Managed Care Plan shall be effective at 12:01 a.m. on the effective date of enrollment provided on the Enrollment File. - e.
 For MMA Managed Care Plans, if the enrollee has not chosen a PCP, the Agency's confirmation notice will advise the enrollee that a PCP will be assigned by the Managed Care Plan. - f.
-Enrollment in a Managed Care Plan, whether chosen or assigned, may be effective at 12:01 a.m. on the first calendar day of the month following a selection or an assignment that occurs between the first calendar day of the month and the penultimate Saturday of the month.
-For those enrollees who choose or are assigned a Managed Care Plan between the Sunday after the penultimate Saturday and before the last calendar day of the month, enrollment in a Managed Care Plan may be effective on the first calendar day of the second month after choice or assignment. - g.
 Conditioned on continued eligibility, mandatory enrollees have a lock-in period of up to twelve (12) consecutive months.
-After an initial ninety- (90) day change period, mandatory enrollees may disenroll from the Managed Care Plan only for cause.
-The Agency or its enrollment broker will notify enrollees at least once every twelve (12) months, and for mandatory enrollees at least sixty (60) days before the lock-in period ends that an open enrollment period exists giving them an opportunity to change

-Managed Care Plans.
+After an initial one hundred and twenty (120)-day change period, mandatory enrollees may disenroll from the Managed Care Plan only for cause.
+The Agency or its enrollment broker will notify enrollees at least once every twelve (12) months, and for mandatory enrollees at least sixty (60) days before the lock-in period ends that an open enrollment period exists giving them an opportunity to change Managed Care Plans.
 Mandatory enrollees who do not make a change during open enrollment will be deemed to have chosen to remain with the current Managed Care Plan, unless that Managed Care Plan no longer participates.
-In that case, the enrollee will be transitioned to a new Managed Care Plan.
+In that case, the enrollee will be transitioned to a new Managed Care Plan. - g.
+Enrollment in a Managed Care Plan may be effective on the first calendar day of the month following an approved plan change.